Select Page

 A photo of the Racine Public Library's Seed Library, a tall cabinet of drawers covered in moss and flowers.

-Our seed library offers herb and vegetable seeds for you to take home.
+Our seed library will open for the 2024 growing season by Friday, March 8.
+This resource offers vegetable (and sometimes herb and fruit) seeds for you to take home.
 The seeds are free, but please take only what you will use so we can serve all of our visitors.
 No checkout is required on the seeds.

 To take seeds home, stop by the Beyond Books collection on the second floor.
 Our seed library is the tall, mossy cabinet alongside the Beyond Books nook.
 Each seed comes packaged in a handy packet with quantity, growing advice, and information about what businesses and organizations provided the seeds.